bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/Colpitts.md

 It is easy to encode the DAE as follows.
 The mass matrix is defined next.

 ```@example TUTDAE1
-using Revise, Parameters, Setfield, Plots, LinearAlgebra
+using Revise, Parameters, Plots, LinearAlgebra
-using BifurcationKit, Test
+using BifurcationKit
 const BK = BifurcationKit

 # sup norm